 We’ve all seen nasty comments targeting other people online.
 Perhaps you, too, have been a victim.
 Although it can be tricky determining when comments cross the line into harassment, we assembled some general guidelines to assist you.
 Online harassment, or cyber harassment, is the act of sending threatening or harassing emails, instant messages, social media posts, blog entries, or other online communication aimed at humiliating and tormenting someone.

 How can the law help victims?
 What are the limitations of the law?
+Can online harassment lawyers help even if the law isn’t on your side?
 Let’s explore what the law can and can’t do about online harassment below.

 The law offers you a fighting chance when dealing with online harassment.
-Justice may be served in any of the following scenarios:
+With the help of online harassment lawyers, justice may be served in any of the following scenarios:

-- If you’ve received or been named in threats of violence, a cyber harassment lawyer will argue that the First Amendment doesn’t consider such threats to be free speech.
+- If you’ve received or been named in threats of violence, a cyber harassment lawyer (or social media harassment lawyer) will argue that the First Amendment doesn’t consider such threats to be free speech.
 Threats that suggest a time or location are more likely to be taken seriously by the police.

 - An online abuser may find themselves on the losing end if they’ve posted nonconsensual, sexually explicit images of you.
 The laws and punishments for distributing private images online vary by state.
 An internet harassment lawyer could also seek justice on your behalf under the Communications Decency Act, a federal law that regulates the distribution of obscene content on the internet.